-...
-I wish I could say I did not let cancer get the best of me, but I definitely have some limitations because of it.
-When I went into remission, I could not do the same things I did before.
-I used to run around, jump on my trampoline, and be a carefree kid.
+However, once I went into remission, I was no longer the same person physically and emotionally.
 Initially, I could barely walk around half the block without getting tired.
 I worked hard in physical therapy to increase my stamina, but even today it is not like how it was before I got sick.
 I had a lot of back problems because my growth plates were taken out, resulting in my legs being two different lengths.
-The countless of surgeries performed on my leg has made my knee stiffen up easily and I cannot stand for long periods of time...
+The surgeries performed on my leg make my knee stiffen up easily and I cannot stand for long periods of time.
+This is what made it so hard to stand there in the med room, listening to Erin.

-...
 "Alright, let's go give these patients their meds," Erin said cheerfully.

 I held the door for her as she carried a handful of pills all different shapes and sizes to her portable computer.
-She pushed the computer across the hall to where our first patient was.
-The door was ajar and when we stepped in, the room was lit by a bright yellow light from a lamp in the corner.
-The sounds of soft chuckles from the patient in the bed and another nurse who was already in there.
+She pushed the computer across the hall to the room of our first patient.
+The door was ajar and when we stepped in, the sounds of soft chuckles came from the patient in the bed and another nurse who was already in there.